raspberrypilearning/microbit-plot-graph/en/step_1.md

-You can plot a bar graph to record data in the real world using the micro:bit.
+You can plot a bar graph to display data from the sensors on the LEDs.

-On the V2, you can use inputs and sensors or on the V1, the input can measure data.

-### Plot bar graph for V2 users
+### Plot bar graph

 In this example, the accelerometer has been used as the sensor for plotting your bar graph.